Back to Spectra

 TabNavigate between controls

-To control other tabs (click, type, scroll on any website), install the Spectra Bridge Chrome extension:
+To control other tabs, clicking, typing, and scrolling on any website, install the Spectra Bridge Chrome extension.
+Download it from the Spectra site, then:

 1. Open chrome://extensions